 Pigmented leather is a type of leather that is finished with a top coat of pigment (or paint).
 That pigment helps both provide an even surface on the leather, and also a protective coating.
 Pigmented leather is often coated with a clear protective sealer, to help protect the pigment layer.

 Printed Leather is a type of leather that has has the surface texture printer, to stamped into it.
 This creates various leather surface types that might serve both functional and aesthetic purposed.
 Functional purposes might include helping make the leather surface more scratch and abrasion resistant.
 Aesthetic purposes might include making it look uniformly pebbled or nubbed.
 The textures of printed leathers can feel preferable as well.
-Saffron leather is an example of a printed leather.
+Saffiano leather is an example of a printed leather.
+For a deeper look into pebbled leather, click here to check out my article with more details.

 Stretch Leather is a type of leather that is usually a composite leather made to be able to stretch when used.
 It can use a processed leather surface mixed with a synthetic under layer that allows the material to stretch yet still retain a uniform look with most of the usual performance qualities.
 Stretch leathers are often used in clothing and leather goods that will be worn and flex with human movement.